stsewd/stsewd.github.io/posts/xss-in-djang-impersonate-and-django-gravatar2.rst

    {% gravatar user 50 "User profile" %}

-In this example, the size and the alt text are hardcoded, so there is no way for an attacker to inject arbitrary HTML or JavaScript code.
+In this example, the size and the alt text are hardcoded, so there is no way for an attacker to inject arbitrary HTML.
 But what happens if the size or alt text come from the user?
 Then we have a problem, as the values are not escaped before being included in the template.